 - Lightning Bruiser: Rogues when they find some decent equipment and grab many levels, bumping their sneak attack damage and defense to ninja levels.
 Also shapeshifting druids.

 - Linear Warriors, Quadratic Wizards: More like linear warriors and wizards, quadratic priests, geometric rogues and druids.
-Doing everything without meat shields breaks the class equilibrium.
+(ESPECIALLY Druids as outlined here.
+Doing everything without meat shields breaks the class equilibrium, though Druids can do that too via their Animal Companions which scale with Druid level (and Ranger level) and can be summoned once per day.

 - Lizard Folk: They're big, strong, lethargic and think in alien ways compared to humans.
 They worship nature and benevolent eldritch abominations and aren't bent very much on individualism.
 They also have unconscious hive mind, are fond of saving all life from extinction (themselves first) and are perceived as ruthless by mammalian species.
 On the other hand, they think of us as extremely decadent and wasteful and have no strong emotional motivations like greed, ambition or compassion.